Ahmed II: Reign

-Fazıl Mustafa Pasha's victory at Belgrade was a major military achievement that gave the Ottomans hope that the military debacles of the 1680s—which had led to the loss of Hungary and Transylvania, an Ottoman vassal principality ruled by pro-Istanbul Hungarian princes—could be reversed.
-However, the Ottoman success proved ephemeral.
+The victory at Belgrade was a significant victory and raised Ottoman hopes of reversing the defeats they suffered in the 1680's including the capture of Hungary and Transylvania, an Ottoman vassal-state ruled by Hungarian princes loyal to the Ottomans.
+The success were not lasting.
 On 19 August 1691, Fazıl Mustafa Pasha suffered a devastating defeat at the Battle of Slankamen at the hands of Louis William, the Habsburg commander in chief in Hungary, nicknamed “Türkenlouis” (Louis the Turk) for his victories against the Ottomans.
-In the confrontation, recognized by contemporaries as “the bloodiest battle of the century,” the Ottomans suffered heavy losses: 20,000 men, including the grand vizier.
-With him, the sultan lost his most capable military commander and the last member of the Köprülü family, who for the previous half century had been instrumental in strengthening the Ottoman military.
+In the vigorous battle that followed, the Ottomans suffered heavily.
+20,000 men, including the grand vizier were lost.
+With that loss, the sultun lost the last member of the Köprülü family, who had been instrumental in Ottoman success for half a century.

-Under Fazıl Mustafa Pasha's successors, the Ottomans suffered further defeats.
-In June 1692 the Habsburgs conquered Oradea, the seat of an Ottoman governor (beylerbeyi) since 1660.
-In 1694, they attempted to recapture Oradea, but to no avail.
-On 12 January 1695, they surrendered the fortress of Gyula, the center of an Ottoman sanjak (subprovince) since 1566.
-With the fall of Gyula, the only territory still in Ottoman hands in Hungary was to the east of the River Tisza and to the south of the river Maros, with its center at Timișoara.
-Three weeks later, on 6 February 1695, Ahmed II died in Edirne Palace.
+Further defeats were to follow under Fazıl Mustafa Pasha's successors.
+The Habsburgs conquered Oradea, the local Ottoman governor's (beylerbeyi) seat in June 1692.
+A 1694 effort to retake the city failed.
+On 12 January 1695, they were forced to surrender Gyula, a fortress and the center of an Ottoman sanjak (subprovince) since 1566.
+This meant that only territory east of the River Tisza and to the south of the river Maros, with its center at Timișoara, was still in the possession of the Ottomans.
+Ahmed II died in Edirne Palace less than a month later on February 6, 1695.